Get Schooled

 BlackLine

-Blackline is a free support line designed to support and affirm the experiences of Black, Brown, and Indigenous folks in the U.S. They can provide immediate crisis counseling to those who call upset, need to talk with someone immediately, in distress.
+BlackLine is a free support line designed to support and affirm the experiences of Black, Brown, and Indigenous folks in the U.S. They can provide immediate crisis counseling to those in need.
 ALL are welcome and encouraged to call if they need support, regardless of race, gender, ethnicity, or sexual orientation.
 Visit their website or call 1 (800) 604-5841.

 Calm

-The 988 Suicide & Crisis Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
+The Suicide & Crisis Lifeline is a national network of crisis centers that provide free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 Simply dial 988 and you will be connected to a professional within minutes.

 Check with your college’s counseling/mental health center

-If you're in college, it's likely that your school will have an on-campus counseling center that allows you to an amount of free or low-cost counseling sessions per quarter or semester.
-Stop by yours to learn how to schedule an appointment.
+If you're a college student, your school will likely have an on-campus counseling center.
+Depending on your school, you may be offered a certain amount of free or low-cost counseling sessions per term.
+Stop by your college's counseling center to learn how to schedule an appointment.
+Click here to learn more about finding a mental health care provider and accessing mental health resources offered through your college.

 Find a trusted adult and ask for help

-This person may not have all the answers but will be a great partner to help you strategize next steps and ensure you get the help you need.
-Your parents, school counselor, coach, family member, teacher, or the school nurse are a great place to start.
+This person may not have all the answers, but can help you strategize next steps to ensure you get the care you need.
+Your parents, guardians, school counselor, coach, family member, teacher, or school nurse are a great place to start.

 Headspace